Partitions of Baire space into compact sets: A Sacks-indestructible maximal a.d.f.s. family

 is a finitely splitting tree.
 Clearly, $q \forces \dot{f} \in [S]$ by definition of $S$.
 Furthermore, for $n < \omega$ we have that $S$ and $T_n$ are almost disjoint, since $q \extends q_{n + 1}$, $q_{n + 1} \forces \dot{f} \restr k_n \notin T_n$ and the definition of $S$ imply

 \end{proof}

-Finally, we will need that $\SS^\lambda$ satisfies a nice version of continuous reading a names as proved in \cite{sacksmed}.
-To state this version of continuous reading we summarize their most important definitions with minor tweaks for simplicity.
-First, we slightly modify the presentation of~\cite[Lemmas 2.5 and 2.6]{kechris} to code continuous functions $f^*:{^\omega (^\omega 2)} \to \infseqomega$:
+Finally, we will need that $\SS^\lambda$ satisfies a nice version of continuous reading of names as proved in \cite{sacksmed}.
+To state this version of continuous reading we summarize the most important definitions with minor tweaks for simplicity.
+First, we modify the presentation of~\cite[Definition 2.5 and Proposition 2.6]{kechris} to code continuous functions $f^*:{^\omega (^\omega 2)} \to \infseqomega$:

-\begin{definition} \ \begin{enumerate} \item For $s, t \in {^{<\omega}(^{<\omega}2)}$ write $s \trianglelefteq t$ iff $\dom(s) \leq \dom(t)$ and for all $n \in \dom(s)$, $s(n) \trianglelefteq t(n)$. \item A function $f:{^{<\omega}(^{<\omega}2)} \to \finseqomega$ is monotone if for all $s \trianglelefteq t \in {^{<\omega}(^{<\omega}2)}$, $f(s) \trianglelefteq f(t)$. \item A function $f:{^{<\omega}(^{<\omega}2)} \to \finseqomega$ is proper iff for all $x \in {^\omega (^\omega 2)}$:
+\begin{definition}\ \begin{enumerate} \item For $s, t \in {^{<\omega}(^{<\omega}2)}$ write $s \trianglelefteq t$ iff $\dom(s) \subseteq \dom(t)$ and for all $n \in \dom(s)$, $s(n) \subseteq t(n)$. \item A function $f:{^{<\omega}(^{<\omega}2)} \to \finseqomega$ is monotone if for all $s \trianglelefteq t \in {^{<\omega}(^{<\omega}2)}$, $f(s) \subseteq f(t)$. \item A function $f:{^{<\omega}(^{<\omega}2)} \to \finseqomega$ is proper iff for all $x \in {^\omega (^\omega 2)}$:

 \item For a monotone, proper function $f:{^{<\omega}(^{<\omega}2)} \to \finseqomega$ define a continuous function

 In this case $f$ is called a code for $f^*$. \end{enumerate} \end{definition}

 \begin{remark} Conversely, for every continuous function $f^*:{^\omega (^\omega 2)} \to \infseqomega$ there is a code for it.
 In fact, this is true in general for continuous functions between any two effective Polish spaces. \end{remark}